n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/S3/README.md

 ## Example Usage

-This workflow allows you to upload a file to a S3 compatible server.
-You can also find the [workflow](https://n8n.io/workflows/592) on n8n.io.
+This workflow allows you to upload a file to an S3 compatible server.
+You can also find the [workflow](https://n8n.io/workflows/673) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Read Binary File](../../core-nodes/ReadBinaryFile/README.md)
 - [S3]()